 The NNAS Bronze navigation course is for people with little or no navigational experience.
 Therefore, it is ideal for young people and adults, especially anyone who has so far struggled with navigation.
 It is an excellent starting point for many Duke of Edinburgh Award students, scouts, guides and cadets who want to develop their outdoor skills.
 What is more, it is also fun for families to book together.
 It is also a gentle introduction to navigation for those who are intimidated by the subject.

 Although the course includes an amount of walking, the distances are small and the terrain is gentle.
 So, those who have doubts about their fitness should not be put off because it is primarily a navigation course (not an endurance test).

 The NNAS Silver navigation course gives you the skills needed to navigate to places that are away from clearly defined linear features, such as tracks.
 You will learn accurate compass work and how to select suitable techniques to navigate across open country.
 Therefore, Silver NNAS navigation courses take place in areas with access to open country and they involve periods where you’ll be navigating away from paths and tracks.
 Sometimes these areas may be rough underfoot – for example boggy or rocky terrain.

-The ratio for these courses is 1:8 maximum for Bronze and 1:6 maximum for Silver.
+The ratio for both these NNAS courses is 1:8 maximum.

 If the NNAS navigation courses are not right for you, then we also offer other navigation courses: